guillermoandrae/php-dynamodb/README.md

 ```

 ## Documentation
-More documentation can be found at [https://php-dynamodb.readthedocs.org](https://php-dynamodb.readthedocs.org).
+More information about this project can be found at the [documentation site](https://php-dynamodb.readthedocs.org).